AiLang-Author/AiLang/README.md

 🚀 What is AiLang exactly?
 ---
 AiLang is a new programming language where debugging is a primitive, cache placement is explicit, and every operation states its intent.
-It make these operations easy with rich deep primitives and keywords and built in functions.It compiles to small efficient executables, often 20-30X smaller than C using GCC , often smaller than 8kb for a calculator, with extremly low runtime overhead, offering compelling features, deep primitives and core functionality unseen in other languages that operate at such a low level, while also allowing for complex application development with tracable understandbale behavior.
+It make these operations easy with rich deep primitives and keywords and built in functions.It compiles to small efficient executables, often 20-30X smaller than C using GCC , often smaller than 8kb for a calculator, with extremly low runtime overhead, offering compelling features, deep primitives and core functionality unseen in other languages that operate at such a low level, while also allowing for complex application development with tracable understandable behavior.